TIBCOSoftware/bpme-samples/install/Minikube Installation.md

-# Minikube sample BPM Enterprise Installation
+# Minikube Sample BPM Enterprise Installation
 I have created an AWS AMI and i'd love to share it with anyone interested.
 It is a clean image with no projects deployed on it.
 It is an Ubunty 20-04 image with gnome-shell installed.

 Contact me on ```mmyburgh@tibco.com``` if you are interested in this ami.
 Also please send me comments and corrections so we can make sure we improve this document for all new users.